FueledByRage/The-Waystone-Inn-Frontend/README.md

 [API](https://github.com/FueledByRage/Waystone-Inn-API)

 # Why:
-Instead of making a simpler CRUD for my portfolio this is my attempt to a more interesting and challeging aplication.
+Instead of making a simple CRUD for my portfolio this is my attempt to a more interesting and challeging aplication.

 # Observation
 It's UI is quite poor yet since design is not my comfort zone and it's in a early development stage.